hannahbang1108/hannahbang1108/README.md

 ## Projects

 **LinkedIn-Email Automation Tool** | _Software Developer_ | Fairfax, VA | _(May 2025 – June 2025)_
-- Developed a Flask-based web application to automate email outreach via the Gmail API and streamline LinkedIn prospecting by formatting contact data from CSV files
+- Developed a Flask-based web application using HTML, CSS, and JavaScript to automate email outreach via the Gmail API and streamline LinkedIn prospecting by formatting contact data from CSV files
 - Integrated Google Cloud Console and pandas to securely manage credentials, process contact data, and enable personalized email campaigns with user-friendly web routes and interfaces

 **Resume Builder Tool** | _Data Analyst_ | Fairfax, VA _(May 2025 - June 2025)_